-I walked into the other room and see her pulling glass beakers from the Styrofoam box and trying to pull apart a vial of a white powdery content.
+I walked into the other room and saw her pull glass beakers from the Styrofoam box and try to pull apart a vial of white powdery content.

 There’s nothing like a science experiment kit to excite the child’s senses.
 But first, safety…

-In the end, we discovered she was creating a bath fizz with a little carbon dioxide reaction.
-We do that breathing.
+In the end, we discovered this home educating chemist was creating a bath fizz with a little carbon dioxide reaction.

 Since we create carbon dioxide breathing, I knew we were safe.